MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ### Java heap memory

 > Heap space is used for the dynamic memory allocation of Java objects and JRE classes at runtime.
+This is shared memory, multiple threads can reach it.

 New objects are always created in heap space, and the references to these objects are stored in stack memory.
-These objects have global access and we can access them from anywhere in the application.
+These objects have global access, and we can access them from anywhere in the application.
 Garbage Collection runs on the heap memory to free the memory used by objects that don't have any reference.

 **Key features of Java Heap Memory:**